KathrynPanger/video-rental-selection/README.md

 ## Project Summary:
-Selects and displays data by joining tables according to table schema using simulated data on employees and customers of a video rental store
+Selects and displays data by joining tables according to table schema using simulated data on employees and customers of a video rental store.
+Code joins tables according to depicted table schema below.
+Target selections reveal idiosyncracies in simulated data.

 ## The Files:
 ```